 Data available in the literature, therefore, are not able to show whether the emergency surgery for colon cancer is being performed with the same technical standard as the elective ones.
-The strength of the present study is based on the collected data from emergency and elective patients, in the same period, over two years, and in a single institution, which allowed the homogenization of the group of surgeons and pathologists.
-Elective patients constituted the ideal control group for the analysis of oncological radicality in the emergency room, which is the object of this investigation.
-In the hospital where the study was carried out, the same service is responsible for elective and emergency oncological surgeries.
-Thus, in both situations, surgeons are duly qualified for colonic oncology surgeries, ensuring the technical standard approach.
-It is known that the surgeon's experience and the volume of surgery at the institution have an impact on the short and long-term prognosis of patients with colon cancer[22].
-Although some patients underwent therapeutic interventions before surgical resection, such as colonic prosthesis or derivative surgery, they represented a small number of patients and there would be a difficulty to allocate them between the elective and urgency groups.
+The strength of the present study is based on the collected data from emergency and elective patients, in the same period of over two years in a single institution, which allowed the homogenization of the group of surgeons and pathologists.
+Elective patients constituted the ideal control group for the analysis of oncological radicality in the emergency surgery, which is the object of this investigation.
+In the hospital where the study was carried out, the same service is offered for elective and emergency oncological surgeries.
+Thus, in both situations, surgeons are duly qualified for coloncancer surgeries, ensuring the technical standard approach.
+It is known that the surgeon's experience and the volume of surgery at the institution have an impact on the short- and long-term prognosis of patients with colon cancer[22].
+Although some patients underwent therapeutic interventions before surgical resection, such as colonic prosthesis or derivative surgery, they represented a small number of patients and there was a difficulty in allocating them between the elective and urgency groups.
 Thus, they were excluded from this study population.
-Evaluating the two main variables of the study, longitudinal margin, and the number of resected lymph nodes, there was no statistically significant difference between the groups.
+In the two main variables of the study, longitudinal margin and the number of resected lymph nodes, there was no statistically significant difference between the two groups.
 Thus, it was observed that, even in an emergency, it is feasible to perform an oncologically adequate surgery.
-Also, the percentage of surgeries with 12 or more resected lymph nodes was also similar between groups, showing the same technical pattern of oncological radicality in urgency and elective approaches.
+Also, the percentage of surgeries with 12 or more resected lymph nodes was also similar between the groups, showing the same technical pattern of oncological radicality in urgency and elective approaches.
 The percentage values observed in this study are compatible with previous literature data[19,20].
 The analysis of demographic characteristics revealed a statistically significant difference related to age.
-It was observed that, in the emergency room, patients were older than elective ones.
-This data can be explained by the fact that elderly patients perform fewer screening tests for colon cancer, which increases the chance of presenting with symptomatic or complicated lesions.
-In addition, this hypothesis confirmation is not within the scope of this investigation.
-As for the type of urgency, it was observed that the prevalence of cases of perforation (28.8%) was slightly higher than that reported in most of the literature, which is around 20%[11,12], yet similar distributions have also been demonstrated[23].
+It was observed that urgency patients were older than elective ones.
+This data can be explained by the fact that elderly patients receive fewer screening tests for colon cancer, which increases the chance of presenting with symptomatic or complicated lesions.
+In addition, this hypothesis confirmation is not within the scope of this study.
+As for the type of urgency, it was observed that the prevalence of perforation (28.8%) was slightly higher than that reported in most of the literature, which is around 20%[11,12], yet similar distributions have also been demonstrated[23].